-Work with the Cities of Gem Lake and White Bear Lake to discuss stormwater management opportunities with future redevelopment of properties along Hoffman Road.
+Work with the Cities of Gem Lake and White Bear Lake to discuss stormwater management and retrofit opportunities with future redevelopment of properties along Hoffman Road.
 Evaluate cost and benefit of stormwater BMPs and prioritize for implementation accordingly.
+Pursue implementation with partners when feasible within budget constraints.